faralocal/zogjs/README.md

 * The repository contains the single-file implementation `zog.js`.
 Tests and build tooling are not included by default.
 * To experiment, create an HTML page with `<script type="module">` and import `./zog.js`.
-* If you plan to add features or refactors:

-  * Keep the public API stable (exports listed above).
-  * Document any additional template directives clearly.
-  * Add minimal reproducible examples for each new feature.

 ---